-- o The issuer and the selling stockholders, if any, confirm which banks to invite to participate in the bidding process and then have an internal go/no-go call either late in the morning or early in the afternoon to determine whether to proceed with the offering based on real-time stock market performance. - o Shortly after the go/no-go decision, which is typically around noon to 1 p.m.
-ET, the selling stockholders or the issuer contact the desired banks inviting them to submit bids for a purchase of a block of the issuer's securities. - o If not included in the bid email discussed below, designated underwriters' counsel will send the final versions of the form documents (i.e., the preliminary prospectus supplement, underwriting agreement, press releases, comfort letter, and due diligence questions for the business and auditor due diligence conference calls).
-The lawyers, particularly designated underwriters' counsel, should be prepared to be available during the day of the trade as the bidding banks will be calling with questions, including among other things, about due diligence and the offering documents.
+- o The issuer and the selling stockholders, if any, confirm which banks to invite to participate in the bidding process and then have an internal go/no-go call either late in the morning or early in the afternoon to determine whether to proceed with the offering based on real-time market intelligence, including the issuer's stock price and the market in general. - o Shortly after the go/no-go decision, which is typically around noon to 1:00 p.m. eastern time (ET), the selling stockholders or the issuer contact the desired banks inviting them to participate in the bidding process for the block trade.

-- o At some point in the afternoon, there will be business and auditor due diligence calls with the issuer, the auditors, the selling stockholders, the lawyers, and the bidding banks.
-Some companies prefer separate calls with each bank while others prefer all of the banks be on at the same time on a completely muted line as it is critical that each bank does not know of the identity of the other banks for bidding purposes. - o The market closes at 4:00 p.m.
-ET. - At 4:05 p.m.
+- o If not included in the bid email discussed below, designated underwriters' counsel will send the final versions of the form documents (i.e., the preliminary prospectus supplement, underwriting agreement, press releases, comfort letter, and due diligence questions for the business and auditor due diligence conference calls).
+The lawyers, particularly designated underwriters' counsel, should be prepared to be available during the day of the trade as the bidding banks will be calling with questions, including among other things, about due diligence and the offering documents. - o At some point in the afternoon, there will be business and auditor due diligence calls with the issuer, the auditors, the selling stockholders, the lawyers, and the bidding banks.
+Some companies prefer separate calls with each bank while others prefer all of the banks to be on the same call, although on a completely muted line as it is critical that each bank not know the identity of the other banks participating in the bidding process. - o The market closes at 4:00 p.m.
+ET. - o At 4:05 p.m.
 ET, the bids from the participating banks are due. - o Around 4:15 p.m.
-ET, the winning and losing banks are notified and then the underwriting agreement is finalized and signed, and the auditors deliver the comfort letter. - o Shortly thereafter, the issuer issues the launch press release.
+ET, the issuer and/or selling stockholders select the winning bidder or bidders and notify the winning and losing banks, after which the underwriting agreement is finalized and signed, and the auditors deliver the comfort letter. - o Shortly thereafter, the issuer issues the launch press release.
 It is critical that the launch press release be issued as quickly as possible so that the banks can begin to sell the stock. - o The preliminary prospectus supplement (if the deal team determined one is necessary, as discussed below) is filed preferably by 5:30 p.m.
 ET or in any event prior to the 10:00 p.m.
 ET SEC filing deadline.

-Note that if the issuer must file a new shelf registration statement, such shelf should be filed only a moment prior to the launch press release being issued.
-Furthermore, similar to any registered securities offering, the registration statement needs to be filed prior to the marketing efforts for the offering begin.
+Note that if a shelf registration statement covering the securities to be offered is not already on file for the issuer, one must be filed prior to the company issuing the launch press release.
+Indeed, similar to any registered securities offering, the registration statement must be filed and go effective prior to launching the offering.

-· Day after the trade
+Day after the trade